 For more on the team, see here.

 The Short Course will be taught in English.
-Off-campus, Swaziland’s native language is Siswati, but one can get around easily using English.
+Off-campus, eSwatini’s native language is Siswati, but one can get around easily using English.

-Participants should plan to arrive in Johannesburg on December 29th and leave after 2pm on January 13th.
+Participants should plan to arrive in Johannesburg on August 17th by 4pm and leave after 2pm on August 30th.
 We will coordinate pick-ups to and from the airport.
+Swazi students will be picked up and dropped off in Mbabane.